-Providers may request enrollment status for any date of eligibility the member has on file by entering their provider ID and the member ID.
+Providers may request enrollment status by entering their provider ID and the member ID.
 If the member ID is unknown, providers may enter the member's date of birth and SSN.
 Additionally, the provider is prompted to enter the "From DOS" and the "To DOS" for the inquiry.
-The "From" DOS is the earliest date the provider requires enrollment information and the "To" DOS must be within 365 days of the "From" DOS.
+The "From DOS" information is available up to one year back from the current date.
+The provider is also informed if the member is not subject to copayments.